CDRT/mk_docs/docs/ref/bios/settings/thinkstation/security.md

 Set maximum number of  supervisor password attempts from any software on the operating system.

+!!! info ""
-!> If password attempts exceeds this, BIOS does not accept further password attempts.
+    If password attempts exceeds this, BIOS does not accept further password attempts.

 Options: